seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 Good pilgrim, you do wrong your hand too much,
 Which mannerly devotion shows in this;
-For saints have hands that pilgrims’ hands do touch,
+For saints have hands that pilgrims' hands do touch,
-And palm to palm is holy palmers’ kiss.
+And palm to palm is holy palmers' kiss.

 **ROMEO**
 Have not saints lips, and holy palmers too?